Table of contents

 Maintained nursery schools have decades of experience in working with multiple agencies and different professional teams so they can meet children’s needs in terms of health, housing, social care and poverty.

-Pros and cons of nurseries in a school
+Pros and cons

 - Being located in the school will make the transition from nursery to school a lot easier and smoother for children as they will remain in familiar surroundings.